-This must be done through the DREAM Project collaborative space, which contains a specific dissemination section (see the ©EMDESK Platform described in the "D7.2 Project Collaborative Space").
+This is done through the DREAM Project collaborative space, which contains a specific dissemination section (see the ©EMDESK Platform described in the "D7.2 Project Collaborative Space").

 All partners are invited to publish the dissemination material on the Consortium private website (this can be a paper, a conference presentation or the audio file of an interview for example).
 Dissemination documents and files (text, audio, video, etc.) shall be uploaded on the Project Collaborative space.

-For monitoring purposes, the dissemination activities will be reassessed regularly by the DCM during the project progress meetings that will take place every 6 months.
+For monitoring purposes, the dissemination activities have been and will be reassessed regularly by the DCM during the project progress meetings that take place every 6 months.

-The information gathered during the entire lasting period will be analyzed by BEWG and this analysis will be incorporated to the interim PEDR report.
-This document includes dissemination report of the first two years of DREAM project in the form of overview of activities performed in this period.
-The results of the evaluation will be then projected in the dissemination plan for the upcoming period.
+The information gathered during the entire lasting period will be analyzed by BEWG and this analysis will be incorporated to the last PEDR report (M36).
+This document includes dissemination report of the first 18 months of DREAM project in the form of overview of activities performed in this period.